 5G Air Interface Overview (On-Demand)

-This 5G Air Interface Overview on-demand course is a technical introduction to the 5G New Radio.
-The course includes the design goals and development schedule for 5G, and the principles, design and implementation of the 5G air interface.
+This 5G Air Interface Overview training course provides a technical introduction to the 5G New Radio.
+Participants will gain insight into the design goals, development schedule, principles, design, and implementation of the 5G air interface.
+Engineers who are new to or already working in mobile radio communications will benefit from this course, which assumes familiarity with telecommunications and general engineering terminology.
+Some understanding of LTE cellular systems would also be beneficial for attendees.
+During this course participants will delve into various topic areas related to 5G, including key features and standardization, use cases, performance objectives, deployment options, radio spectrum, millimeter-wave communications, principles of radio transmission and reception, multiple antennas, air interface protocol stack, architecture of the air interface physical layer, and procedures for data transmission and reception on the 5G air interface.
 This self-paced on-demand distance learning course features illustrated course books, videos, tests and full tutor support.
 Who would benefit This course is intended for engineers either new to, or already working in, mobile radio communications.
 Prerequisites Familiarity with telecommunications and general engineering terminology is assumed.
 Some understanding of LTE cellular systems would be beneficial.
 Topic Areas Include: 5G introduction, key features and standardisation Use cases and performance objectives Non-standalone and standalone deployment options Radio spectrum and millimetre wave communications Principles of radio transmission and reception in 5G Multiple antennas in 5G Air interface protocol stack Architecture of the air interface physical layer Procedures for data transmission and reception on the 5G air interface.

 £500.00